fdoyle/EasyDatastore/README.md

 String bar = datastore.bar().get();
 ```

 It now also supports all your basic types (String, int, boolean, float, long) as well as Objects via gson.

+## Dynamic default values
+ In Java it's only possible to use constant values as attribute values in annotations.
+ To overcome this limitation, you can now call `get(someNonconstantValue)` for each type of entries in addition to the usual `get()` that uses the default value you provide in `Preference(value = "bar", defaultString = "foo")`.

 Todo:
 multiple changes in a single apply?